 About mark-making:

-I believe mark-making and drawing to be an empowering (and enjoyable) tool as both a process and a product for learning about the shared world we live in… as well as being really good for our mental health as a way to understand our relationships with non-human animals.
+I believe mark-making and drawing to be an empowering, enjoyable tool as both a process and an outcome to help investigations about the shared world we live in… as well as being really good for our human mental health.
+I find drawing to be an excellent way to explore and better understand my relationships with non-human animals, with the drawing materials themselves becoming active agents within the explorations.

 Alongside Drawing